sonatype-nexus-community/sonatype-webhook-handler/README.md

 Create a `config.json` file formatted like the provided `example.config.json` in the `examples/` directory.

-The `config.json` will allow you to configure multiple endpoints for a single message from Sonatype IQ.
+The `config.json` will allow you to configure multiple endpoints for a single message from the Sonatype Platform.
 You can configure 1 or several message types.

 ```
 {